TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   State of the Union

 *   President Trump Job ApprovalGallup
-    *   Approve38
+    *   Approve36
-    *   Disapprove56Disapprove +18
+    *   Disapprove59Disapprove +23
 *   President Trump Job ApprovalRasmussen Reports
     *   Approve43
-    *   Disapprove55Disapprove +12
-*   President Trump Job ApprovalQuinnipiac
-    *   Approve38
-    *   Disapprove56Disapprove +18
+    *   Disapprove56Disapprove +13
-*   President Trump Job ApprovalReuters/Ipsos
+*   Direction of CountryRasmussen Reports
+    *   Right Direction31
+    *   Wrong Track63Wrong Track +32
+*   New Jersey Governor - Guadagno vs. MurphyStockton
-    *   Approve36
+    *   Murphy51
-    *   Disapprove59Disapprove +23
+    *   Guadagno33Murphy +18

 More Latest Polls In The News

-*   Bannon: The Populist Revolt Is Still Rolling Full Force
+*   Bannon: Populist Revolt Is Rolling Full Force.
+As Long As You're A Citizen Of Republic, That's What Matters
-*   Nancy Pelosi: "I Have Promoted" Adam Schiff To Get Him "Ready" To Lead House Democrats
+*   Pelosi: I Have Promoted Many People, Like Adam Schiff, To Get Them "Ready" To Lead House Democrats
+*   Tillerson "Not Going To Dignify" 'Moron' Question From CNN's Tapper: This Town Feeds On People
 *   Hillary on Weinstein: Trump A "Sexual Assaulter".
 Bill Clinton's Behavior Litigated, "Clearly In The Past"
-*   Turley: Obama's Original Obamacare Order Was Unconstitutional, Also Violated Law Itself
-*   David Brooks: Trump Treating Puerto Ricans Differently Because They Don't "Look Like" The People In Texas
+*   Puerto Rico Delegate: Everything That We've Asked For, President Trump Has Provided To The Island

 *   Politics
 *   Policy